 The local emergency phone numbers in the former Yugoslav Republic of Macedonia are 192 for police, 194 for ambulance and 196 for roadside assistance.
 You should obtain a police report when reporting a crime.

 If the matter relates to complaints about tourism services or products, contact the service provider directly.

 The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
 Australia has a Consulate in Skopje headed by an Honorary Consul.
 The Consulate provides limited consular assistance which does not include the issue of Australian passports.

 Facsimile: (+389 2) 3061 834

-You can obtain full consular assistance from the nearest Australian Embassy which is in Serbia.
+You can obtain full consular assistance from the Australian Embassy in Serbia.
+See contact details below:

 Australian Embassy, Belgrade

 11070 New Belgrade,

 Telephone: (+381 11) 330 3400

 Facsimile: (+381 11) 330 3409